gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 }
 ```

-You must add the `CompletePrevTx` event to `StoreEvent` to ensure accurate event tracking.
+To ensure accurate event tracking, include the `CompletePrevTx` event in the `StoreEvent` function.

 Okay, now let's create a function for selling attributes.